thirdcaptain/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 A script that replaces the const value of myObject from 12 to 89

 ### 13-add.js
-a function that returns the addition of 2 integers, but function must be visible from outside
+A function that returns the addition of 2 integers, but function must be visible from outside